 - Potassium – helps maintain electrolyte balance that helps control blood pressure.
-It also aids to make sure that nerves and muscles, including the heart, function properly.
+It also aids in making sure that nerves and muscles, including the heart, function properly.

 - Copper – along with Iron, helps the body to make red blood cells.
 It also maintains healthy blood vessels, bones, nerves, and immune functions.
 It can help prevent cardiovascular disease and osteoporosis.

-- Iron – a component of hemoglobin, a substance in red blood cells that carries oxygen from the lungs and then transported throughout the body.
-It maintains several functions in the body such as energy, focus, gastrointestinal process, immune system, and regulation of body temperature.
+- Iron – a component of hemoglobin, a substance in red blood cells that carries oxygen from the lungs and is then transported throughout the body.
+It maintains several bodily functions such as energy, focus, gastrointestinal process, immune system, and body temperature regulation.

 - Selenium – an antioxidant protecting body cells from damage that might lead to some cancers, heart disease, and other diseases of aging.

-- Glutathione – another powerful antioxidant with anti-aging properties, supports the immune system, breaks down some free radicals, aids in keeping liver and gallbladder healthy, and regenerates Vitamin C and E.
+- Glutathione – another powerful antioxidant with anti-aging properties, supports the immune system, breaks down some free radicals, aids in keeping the liver and gallbladder health, and regenerates Vitamin C and E.